amirkarimi/amirkarimi.github.io/_posts/2020-07-01-rails-mailer-smoke-test.md

 keywords: useful snippets, rails, mailer, active mailer, smoke test, bash
 ---

-When you need to see the generated HTML by active mailer in your browser you can run this code.
+Use this code snippet when you need to see the generated HTML by active mailer in the browser.

 <!--more-->